shaniadicen/eight-puzzle-search/README.md

 A java program that solves the Eight Puzzle problem using five different search algorithms.

 ## Problem
 The 8 puzzle consists of eight numbered, movable tiles set in a 3x3 frame.
 One cell of the frame is always empty thus making it possible to move an adjacent numbered tile into the empty cell.
-Such a puzzle is illustrated in following diagram.
+The following shows a sequence of legal moves from an initial board (left) to the goal board.